 Setting Email Notifications When Someone Answers Your Survey

-You can choose to receive email notifications when someone answers your Google Form survey.
-Set up your email notifications by following these simple steps:
+You can receive email notifications when someone answers your Google Form survey.
+Here’s how to set up a Google Form survey email notification:

 - Click the “vertical ellipsis” (three vertical dots) on the right-hand side of the responses box, and a drop-down menu will appear.